wmacevoy/facts/README.md

 ## Overview

-Here really three things to know:
+There are three new things to know:

 1. `FACT(a,op,b)` is a fact check in a `FACTS(AboutThing)` group.
 Here `a` and `b` are simple expressions and `op` is any logical relation, like `==` or `<`.
 2. After stating (what you think) are facts, you end your fact-checking with `FACTS_FINISHED`
 3. If you want facts checking to be the `main()` thing, add `FACTS_MAIN` after `FACTS_FINISHED`.